cheeeunahn/simple-wordcloud-generator/README.md

 - sys
 - tkinter

-(If you have pip installed, run the following:)
+(If you have pip installed, you can either install each library separately or run the following:)
 ```
 pip install pandas matplotlib wordcloud openpyxl tkinter os sys
 ```